Free blogging tools and resources for beginner bloggers.

-- Moosend - Moosend is a good choice if you want a FREE email marketing tool that will allow you to have automations and you're planning to sell your products with its help.
+- Moosend - Moosend is a superb choice if you want a FREE email marketing tool that will allow you to have automations and you're planning to sell your products with its help.
 With a good range of features available in the FREE plan, I also find it easier to use than Mailchimp.
 Start using Moosend for FREE here.

-Miscellaneous free tools for bloggers and online entrepreneurs
+Miscellaneous free tools and resources for bloggers and online entrepreneurs

 - Grammarly - One of the most popular style and grammar checkers.

 - ProWritingAid - Another grammar editor.
 Personally, I prefer ProWritingAid because you get a lot more out of it for their FREE plan and the editor does really help you to improve your writing.
 Best for would-be authors.
 Also, their paid plan is cheaper than Grammarly's.
 Try ProWritingAid here.

 - Evernote - Evernote is a knowledge management system where you can save everything (and I mean everything) if you want to go paperless.
-You can use it as a productivity tool as well, but I prefer to do keep my project and task management separately.
+You can use it as a productivity tool as well, but I prefer to keep my project and task management separately.
 Try Evernote for FREE here.

-- NimbusNote - NimbusNote is similar to Evernote, but you have a lot more control over your Work Spaces and your folders, as you can have folders within folders.
+- NimbusNote - NimbusNote is like Evernote, but you have a lot more control over your Work Spaces and your folders, as you can have folders within folders.
 So it's easier to keep your personal and your work stuff separate.
 Try NimbusNote for FREE here.